minio/docs/source/minio-cli/minio-mc.rst

 3) Test the Connection
 ~~~~~~~~~~~~~~~~~~~~~~

-Use the :mc-cmd:`mc info` command to test the connection to
+Use the :mc-cmd:`mc admin info` command to test the connection to
 the newly added MinIO deployment:

 .. code-block:: shell
    :class: copyable

-   mc info myminio
+   mc admin info myminio

 The command returns information on the S3 service if successful.
 If
 unsuccessful, check each of the following: